Sweet Potato and Mushroom Veggie Burger

 I’ve had two veggie burger recipes in my to-make file for years: Stellar Quinoa Burger from Bon Appetit via Cafe Pasqual’s in Santa Fe and Quinoa and Sweet Potato cakes from Cannelle et Vanille via Sally of Bewitching Kitchen.

-Earlier this week, I combined the two recipes and wrote about it on Food52.
-In sum, here’s how you make them…
+Earlier this week, I combined the two recipes and the result was, was, well pretty spectactular.
+In sum, here’s how you make them:

 Sweet Potato and Mushroom Veggie Burger How-To